sqlballs/mSQLg2c/README.md

   <tr><td style="vertical-align: top;"><a href="https://github.com/sqlballs/mSQLg2c/blob/Buck/modules/01-SetupandWorkshopMethodology.md" target="_blank">01 - Setup and Workshop Methodology </a></td><td> Workshop introduction, logistics, setup checks</td></tr>

-  <tr><td style="vertical-align: top;background-color: AliceBlue; color: black;"><a href="https://github.com/sqlballs/mSQLg2c/blob/Buck/modules/02-AuditingYour%20DataEstateArchitecture.md" target="_blank">02 - Auditing your Data Estate Architecture</a> <td style="vertical-align: top;background-color: AliceBlue; color: black;"> This module covers the processes and tools you can use to audit your current data estate and how to identify gaps for leveraging data to make intelligent decisions </td></tr>
+  <tr><td style="vertical-align: top;background-color: AliceBlue; color: black;"><a href="https://github.com/sqlballs/mSQLg2c/blob/Buck/modules/02-AuditingYour%20DataEstateArchitecture.md" target="_blank">02 - Auditing your Data Estate Architecture</a> <td style="vertical-align: top;background-color: AliceBlue; color: black;"> This module shows the processes and tools you can use to audit your current data estate and how to identify gaps for leveraging data to make intelligent decisions </td></tr>
-  <tr><td style="vertical-align: top;"><a href="https://github.com/sqlballs/mSQLg2c/blob/Buck/modules/03-SQLServerImprovements.md" target="_blank"> 03 - SQL Server Improvements </a></td><td>Improvements in SQL Server's manageability, availability, performance, security and more.</td></tr>
+  <tr><td style="vertical-align: top;"><a href="https://github.com/sqlballs/mSQLg2c/blob/Buck/modules/03-SQLServerImprovements.md" target="_blank"> 03 - SQL Server Improvements </a></td><td>Explains the improvements in SQL Server's manageability, availability, performance, security and more.</td></tr>
   <tr><td style="vertical-align: top;background-color: AliceBlue; color: black;"><a href="https://github.com/sqlballs/mSQLg2c/blob/Buck/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md" target="_blank">04 - Improvements in SQL on the Microsoft Azure Platform </a> </td><td style="background-color: AliceBlue; color: black;"> Covers the improvements in SQL Server technologies on the Microsoft Azure Platform, along with the fundamentals of SQL in Azure with additional deeper resources provided.</td></tr>

-  <tr><td style="vertical-align: top;"><a href="https://github.com/sqlballs/mSQLg2c/blob/Buck/modules/05-ExtendingSQLServerToAzure.md" target="_blank"> 05 - Extending SQL Server to Azure </a></td><td>Covers the methods of connecting your on-premises data systems to cloud platforms such as Microsoft Azure and Amazon's AWS, migration workflows and tools for assessing, planning, and connecting and/or migrating SQL workloads to Azure that meets the business requirements.</td></tr>
+  <tr><td style="vertical-align: top;"><a href="https://github.com/sqlballs/mSQLg2c/blob/Buck/modules/05-ExtendingSQLServerToAzure.md" target="_blank"> 05 - Extending SQL Server to Azure </a></td><td>Details the methods of connecting your on-premises data systems to cloud platforms such as Microsoft Azure and Amazon's AWS, migration workflows and tools for assessing, planning, and connecting and/or migrating SQL workloads to Azure that meets the business requirements.</td></tr>

 </table>